 Edible Arrangements is on the SBA Franchise Directory, qualifying franchisees for expedited SBA loan processing.
 At $143K–$408K, this is one of the lower-capital food franchise entry points — which makes the seasonal cash flow dynamics and high advertising fund rate the primary underwriting focus.
 Here is what lenders evaluate:

 ClearValue Lending works with food retail and gifting franchise operators on SBA, equipment, and working capital financing.
-Apply at Find my match.
-Your file routes to one matched lender.
+Start at small business financing or apply at Find my match.
+Your file routes to the funding partners best matched to your file.

 Sources